Set Description

 This Coin

 This particular coin is the common variety one centavo with 5 incuse lines in the cornucopias on the reverse.
-Of the 10 graded by NGC, this one is the lowest graded of all of them with the highest at MS66.
-The color is good and there are relatively few distracting marks so the state of preservation would seem to merit at least MS63.
+Of the 12 graded by NGC, MS62 is the lowest grade yet assigned.
+The highest thus far is one at MS66+.
+The color of this coin is pleasing and there are relatively few distracting marks so the state of preservation would seem to merit at least MS63.

 Varieties